arcticlcc/dmplanner/resources/doc/Help.md

   The *Section List* is the primary means of navigating a plan.
 Select a section title to display the section in the *Main Panel*.
   Click the "home" button <span  style="font-family:FontAwesome;">&#xf015;</span> to display the plan instructions, if available.

+  *Levels*  are a way to selectively display questions and sections based on the plan's status, e.g. "proposed" or "funded".
+This
+  For plans that support levels, the *Plan Level* button in the *Section List* title bar allows switching between levels.
+The button will not be displayed for plans that do not support this feature (Plan level selection is also accessible using the *Settings* button
+  <span  style="font-family:FontAwesome;">&#xf013;</span> in the main toolbar.).

   ---

 4. ###Main Panel